tristan-sebens/metl/README.md

 - **Instantaneous data** - *data which describe individual instants in time*
 - **Summary data** - *data which describe blocks of time*

-Following this, whenever the `TagProcessor` object extracts data from a tag data directory, it produces that data as three separate collections of data, one for each category. `process_to_dataframes` returns one data.frame, for each category.
+Following this, whenever the `Pipe` object extracts data from a tag data directory, it produces that data as three separate collections of data, one for each category. `process_to_dataframes` returns one data.frame, for each category.

 ```
 metadata = res$meta